-Kawhi Leonard Sixers Rumors: Spurs Have ‘Strong Interest’ In Package Including Saric, Covington & Draft Picks
+Kawhi Leonard 76ers Rumors: Spurs Have ‘Strong Interest’ In Package Including Saric, Covington And Draft Picks

 — NYT Sports (@NYTSports) June 28, 2018

-As Fischer noted, the Sixers’ internal discussions are focused on the potential trade packages they could offer to the Spurs for Kawhi Leonard.
+As Fischer noted, the 76ers’ internal discussions are focused on the potential trade packages they could offer to the Spurs for Kawhi Leonard.
 These include combinations of young players and future draft picks.
-The Sixers and the Spurs have already engaged in preliminary discussions, and San Antonio reportedly has “strong interest” in the package including Dario Saric, Robert Covington, and a future first-round pick.
-The pick that could be included in the deal is the Miami Heat’s 2021 unprotected first-round pick – the pick the Sixers acquired from the Phoenix Suns during the 2018 NBA Draft.
+The 76ers and the Spurs have already engaged in preliminary discussions, and San Antonio reportedly has “strong interest” in the package including Dario Saric, Robert Covington, and a future first-round pick.
+The pick that could be included in the deal is the Miami Heat’s 2021 unprotected first-round pick; the pick the 76ers acquired from the Phoenix Suns during the 2018 NBA Draft.

-Saric and Covington were undeniably a huge part of the Sixers’ recent success, but trading both forwards is definitely something Philadelphia should consider if it means acquiring a legitimate superstar like Kawhi Leonard.
-Pairing Leonard with Ben Simmons and Joel Embiid will make the Sixers one of the top favorites to represent the Eastern Conference in the NBA Finals next season even if LeBron James returns to the Cleveland Cavaliers or Kyrie Irving and Gordon Hayward stay healthy throughout the season.
+Saric and Covington were undeniably a huge part of the 76ers’ recent success, but trading both forwards is definitely something Philadelphia should consider if it means acquiring a legitimate superstar like Kawhi Leonard.
+Pairing Leonard with Ben Simmons and Joel Embiid will make the 76ers one of the top favorites to represent the Eastern Conference in the NBA Finals next season even if LeBron James returns to the Cleveland Cavaliers or Kyrie Irving and Gordon Hayward stay healthy throughout the season.

-However, before proceeding in any trade deal with the Spurs, the Sixers should first get an assurance from Leonard that he intends to stay in Philadelphia 76er beyond the 2018-19 NBA season.
-Also, the Sixers should make sure that the All-Star forward is 100 percent recovered from the quadriceps injury he suffered last season.
+However, before proceeding in any trade deal with the Spurs, the 76ers should first get an assurance from Leonard that he intends to stay in Philadelphia beyond the 2018-19 NBA season.
+Also, the 76ers should make sure that the All-Star forward is 100 percent recovered from the quadriceps injury he suffered last season.